 5. Bebe Au Lait Multi-Use Cover (Best Multi-Use Cover)

 Multi-use nursing covers are becoming more and more popular.
-This Copper Pearl cover has three possible uses: a poncho-style nursing cover, a car seat cover, and a shopping cart cover.
+This Bebe Au Lait cover has five possible uses: a poncho-style nursing cover, a carrier cover, a car seat cover, a scarf, and a shopping cart cover.

 The cover is a large piece of circular fabric with a hole on top.
 If it’s a nursing cover, your head goes in the hole and you wear it like a poncho, if you’re using it like a car seat cover, the cover goes over the entire car seat with the handle in the hole, and if you’re using it as a shopping cart cover, the fabric is placed all around the seat with your baby’s feet going through the hole.

 - Works for pumping, though it can be a bit challenging to see your pump parts when you’re hooking yourself up, so if you can put them together as much as possible beforehand, that will help

 - Lightweight cover that can be used easily and comfortably in all weather